arthyn/kartchners/site/products/boudin/index.md

 ---
 layout: product-grid
-tags: ["product-category"]
+tags:
+- product-category
 name: Boudin
-image: "/v1601937878/kartchners/tenderloin.jpg"
+image: "/kartchners/dsc_1554.jpg"
 image_format: ar_1.3,c_crop/f_auto,q_80
 short_description: Our boudin really is amazing.

 ---

-Here's more content for the actual indexing page.
+We have one of the widest selections of boudin that you can choose from.
+Served fresh in our store or you can purchase them frozen here and have them shipped right to your door.